 Fung Kai Jin, the owner of this bamboo house in Malaysia, gave Bulcock freedom to design.
 The only request was to feature bamboo in the work, although the material has some flaws of its own.

-“But for those who have a penchant for bamboo, I think it worths the effort.
+“But for those who have a penchant for bamboo, I think it’s worth the effort.
 After all, you get to spend time in the house that you love every day.”

 The house is kept small and uncluttered by dividing into rooms connecting through a roofed hallway that spans over 15 meters across the area.
-A small interval between the roof and the building is allowed for the rain and sunshine in.
+A small interval between the roof and the building is allowed for the rain and the sun shining in.

-There are also gaps between the main roof and nearby rooms to promote a good ventilation system.
+There are also gaps between the main roof and nearby rooms to promote good ventilation.
 Fresh air circulates throughout the day through passageways and gaps in the bamboo lattice.
-Courtesy of the tropical weather, there is no need for an air-conditioning machine for this bamboo house in Malaysia.
+Courtesy of the Tropical weather, there is no need for an air-conditioning machine for this bamboo house in Malaysia.

 “As it rains, a fine spray of water descends upon bamboo lattice.
 When the owner chose this kind of material, he accepted that wet weather is normal,” Bulcock said